0xBBNG/hashtypie/README.md

 # HashTyp!e

-The Hash Type Identifier is a Python program that identifies the hash algorithm based on the length of the hash value.
+HashTyp!e is a Python program that identifies the hash algorithm based on the length of the hash value.
 It helps determine the algorithm used to generate a given hash.

 ## Installation